extism/dotnet-pdk/README.md

 ## Imports (Host Functions)

 Like any other code module, Wasm not only let's you export functions to the outside world, you can import them too.
 Host Functions allow a plug-in to import functions defined in the host.
-For example, if you host application is written in Python, it can pass a Python function down to your Go plug-in where you can invoke it.
+For example, if you host application is written in Go, it can pass a Go function down to your Go plug-in where you can invoke it.

 This topic can get fairly complicated and we have not yet fully abstracted the Wasm knowledge you need to do this correctly.
 So we recommend reading our [concept doc on Host Functions](https://extism.org/docs/concepts/host-functions) before you get started.